Meet Sandra Tuchscherer and Simon Filler of Casa Francese

-The story of Casa Francese is one of two nomads and plenty of sheer determination.
-Simon has worked throughout Europe but was born in Liguria to an architect father (who moved there from Africa) and an German-born artist mother.
+The story of Casa Francese is one of two nomads.
+Simon was born in Liguria to an architect father and an German-born artist mother, and has worked throughout Europe.
 Sandra, originally from Bavaria, holidayed for many years with her family in the town of Montegrazie, near Colle Lupi where Simon lived.
-Eventually, 15 years ago, they met through Italian friends.
+Eventually, they met through Italian friends.

-On return visits to Montegrazie together, they stumbled upon a dilapidated old house that no-one else would touch.
-As a creative couple, it intrigued them, enough to purchase the site and set about restoring it.
-With the help of Simon’s father and his small construction company, they took a house that was in part just rubble and turned it into a striking vacation rental that combines the integrity of its past with design that is very much in the here and now.
+On return visits to Montegrazie, they stumbled upon a dilapidated house that no-one else would touch.
+And that's where the risk-taking kicked in.
+As a creative couple, the old house intrigued them, enough to purchase the site and set about restoring it.
+With the help of Simon’s father and his small construction company, they took the structure, parts of which were just rubble, and turned it into a striking vacation rental that combines the integrity of its past with design that's very much in the here and now.

 ST & SF: “We were captured by the very special atmosphere which the house radiated.
 We had the strong feeling that we wanted to save this magical building.
 Over the past years, we had seen so many properties being renovated in such a horrible way, losing their identity.
 We wanted to show everyone how this can be done in a good way.”

 The end result is a traditional Ligurian home that retains its essence but boasts graceful modern updates and a great sense of style.
-Explore more of Sandra Tuchscherer and Simon Filler’s work at Casa Francese here.
+Explore more of Sandra Tuchscherer and Simon Filler’s labor of love at Casa Francese here.